Nature Made vs Centrum men’s 50+: What science shows

 Micronutrients and the aging male engine

 Micronutrients are vitamins and minerals your body needs in small amounts to run thousands of chemical reactions.
-In men over 50, lower stomach acid and changes in gut lining reduce absorption of vitamin B12, magnesium, and other key nutrients.[1],[4] At the same time, reduced sun exposure and aging skin sharply increase the risk of vitamin D deficiency.[3]
+In men over 50, lower stomach acid and changes in the gut can reduce absorption of vitamin B12 and may affect absorption of some minerals in certain people.1,4 At the same time, reduced sun exposure and aging skin sharply increase the risk of vitamin D deficiency.3

 Vitamin D supports calcium absorption and immune function; vitamin B12 helps make red blood cells and maintain nerves; magnesium and zinc are involved in energy production, muscle contraction, and DNA repair.
 These nutrients sit at the center of why the best vitamins for men over 50 usually include generous, but not extreme, doses of vitamin D, B12, magnesium, and zinc.